 Tether Limited is a company located in Hong Kong that developed the first and most popular stablecoin named Tether.
 The company operates an eponymous software platform that issues blockchain-based cryptocurrencies that are pegged to the value of fiat currencies held in a designated bank account.

 Tether was first presented as RealCoin in July 2014 via whitepaper, and in November of the same year, it was renamed Tether.
-The stablecoin was developed with the idea to make fiat currencies more compatible with the new cryptocurrencies that are traded 24/7 on the active global market.
+The stablecoin was developed with the idea of making fiat currencies more compatible with the new cryptocurrencies that are traded 24/7 on the active global market.
 Tether tokens that are pegged to US dollars are known as USDT.
 When a new Tether token is mined and issued, it can be traded, stored, and transferred by crypto exchanges like any other cryptocurrency.
-However, unlike some other cryptocurrencies (e.g. Bitcoin), Tether has an infinite supply of tokens.
+However, unlike some other cryptocurrencies (e.g. Bitcoin), Tether has an infinite supply of tokens, making it a highly liquid crypto.

 How Does Tether Work?